hheinzer/teal/README.md

 ## Things you might find odd

 - I do not use unsigned integers.
-Whenever I use an integer, I always use `long`.
-I only deviate from these rules if I have to match some external API.
+Whenever I need an integer, I always use `long` unless I have to match an external API.
 This has never caused a problem for me, and it removes the need to think about integer types.
-- I use `const` only for function arguments, but not for local variables.
+- I use `const` only for function arguments, not for local variables.
 In my experience, `const` for a local variable has never caught a bug, but adds a lot of visual noise.
 One exception is when I want to create a typed constant, then I use `static const`.
 - I use an arena allocator for most of the memory management.
 The implementation is loosely based on an [article](https://nullprogram.com/blog/2023/09/27/) by [@skeeto](https://github.com/skeeto).
 - There are no config files, the simulations are defined directly in C. In my opinion, parsing